alphanome-ai/gnn-causality-research/project-plan.md

 Our project aims to develop a sophisticated causal AI framework capable of uncovering and quantifying causal relationships from SEC filings that directly impact company performance metrics, such as revenue growth and profitability.
 By meticulously parsing through the vast expanse of structured and unstructured data available in 10-K and 10-Q reports, along with other relevant financial disclosures, the framework will identify key financial indicators, management discussion analysis, and market conditions that are causally related to a company's financial outcomes.

 We aspire to translate these findings into actionable insights that can inform strategic business decisions, investment choices, and risk assessment strategies.
 Through the careful application of advanced natural language processing techniques and causal inference algorithms, our approach will be designed to not only establish correlations but also to distinguish causation from mere association, providing a more robust basis for predictions and business intelligence.
 To accomplish this, the framework will incorporate advanced machine learning techniques, specifically leveraging Graph Neural Networks (GNNs) alongside traditional causal analysis methods.
-The integration of GNNs aims to capture the complex, interconnected relationships between variables in high-dimensional data that often escape more conventional statistical model
+The integration of GNNs aims to capture the complex, interconnected relationships between variables in high-dimensional data that often escape more conventional statistical models.

 **This objective will be addressed by achieving the following key goals:**